Charles T. Lanham: Military life

 Lanham was born in Washington D. C. He attended Eastern High School and graduated from West Point in 1924.
 He was a short story writer and published poet (writing sonnets for several magazines) as well as a soldier.
 He included among his many military adventures the command of the 22nd Infantry Regiment in Normandy in July 1944, and was the first American officer to lead a break through the Siegfried Line on September 14, 1944, near Buchet.
 These developments were described by Hemingway in his article "War in the Siegfried Line".
 He led a breakout in the Battle of the Bulge after surviving a bloody ordeal in the Battle of Hurtgen Forest.
 Lanham earned the Distinguished Service Cross for his actions in the Huertgen Forest.
 The citation for the medal reads:

 It was in the Normandy battles that Lanham and Ernest Hemingway first met, and Hemingway later went with Lanham to Huertgen.
 Hemingway was writing battlefield stories for the American audience for Collier's and sought assignment with Lanham's regiment.
 Hemingway described Lanham as "The finest and bravest and most intelligent military commander I have known."

-One of his least admired decisions was came in the awarding of the Combat Infantry Men's Badge.
-Congress had authorized that it be awarded retroactively to June 6, 1944, D-Day.
-Lanham rejected this date and made effective no earlier than August 10, 1944, which deprived the men of an additional $10 per month for the full period in which they fought.
+Conversely, one of his least-admired decisions came with the awarding of the Combat Infantryman Badge to his men.
+Many men in the 22nd Infantry had landed on Omaha Beach on D-Day, but Lanham rejected this date and made awards of the badge effective no earlier than August 10, 1944, which deprived the men of an additional $10 per month for the full period in which they fought.
 His reason "What ever happened in this regiment before I took command does not concern me."

+While serving as Assistant Division Commander, 104th Infantry Division, Lanhan was decorated with the Order of the Patriotic War First Class when the division linked up with Soviet Red Army units in May 1945.

 Post-military life

 Lanham retired from the military at the end of 1954 as a major general, and joined the Pennsylvania-Texas Corporation of Colt's Patent Firearms.
-He resigned in 1958 and joined Xerox in 1960 as Vice President for Government Relations, retiring from that post at the end of 1970.
+He resigned in 1958 and joined Xerox in 1960 as vice president for Government Relations, retiring from that post at the end of 1970.
 He died on July 20, 1978, in Chevy Chase, Maryland, from cancer at the age of 76.
 He is buried in Arlington National Cemetery.

 In fiction

-Colonel "Buck" Lanham was one of the models for the character Colonel Cantwell in Hemingway's novel Across the River and Into the Trees, along with Charles Sweeny and Hemingway himself.
+Colonel "Buck" Lanham was one of the models for the character Colonel Cantwell in Hemingway's novel Across the River and into the Trees, along with Charles Sweeny and Hemingway himself.